 In the normal course of business, there may be various outstanding commitments to obtain funding and to extend credit, such as letters of credit and unfunded loan commitments, which are not reflected in the accompanying condensed consolidated financial statements.
-The Company assessed the off-balance sheet credit exposures as of December 31, 2022 and determined its ACL of \$25.3 million was adequate to absorb the estimated credit losses.
+The Company assessed the off-balance sheet credit exposures as of December 31, 2023 and determined its ACL of \$19.3 million was adequate to absorb the estimated credit losses.
 Such ACL is included in other liabilities.
+For additional information regarding the Company's ACL, see "Allowance for Credit Losses - Loans Receivable" above.